The New Rewriting Engine of Dedukti: Results

-Our rewriting engine\footnote{with commit \texttt{a0009fdaa53b607c53ebb8d1ee3a58b8d4bb8bc1}} has been compared on the problems that do not use conditional rewriting with \toolstyle{OCaml} and \toolstyle{Haskell}.
+Our rewriting engine\footnote{with revision a0009fdaa (published on Jan.
+10, 2020)} has been compared on the problems that do not use conditional rewriting with \toolstyle{OCaml} and \toolstyle{Haskell}.
 For each language, we have measured both the interpretation time with \texttt{ocaml} and \texttt{runghc}, and the compiling and running time with \texttt{ocamlopt} and \texttt{ghc}.
 The results are in \autoref{tab:rec}.

 We can divide our observations on classes of problems.
 There are 43 problems, among which 22 are solved in less that one second by at least two other solvers than \dedukti\ (the first group of the table).
 On these problems, our rewriting engine is in average 4 times faster than the median of the other rewriting engines.
 The second group contains problems on which no other tool than \dedukti\ needs more than ten seconds.
 On this group, \dedukti\ is in average 10 times slower than the median of the other tools.
 However, \dedukti\ performs better than interpreted \toolstyle{OCaml} on \texttt{add8} and better than compiled \toolstyle{OCaml} on\texttt{benchtree10}.
 On the last group, \dedukti\ is in average 60 times slower than other engines.
 Interestingly \texttt{ocamlopt} has more memory overflows than \dedukti{} (seven against four).